nschlia/ffmpegfs/README.md

 can be left empty (0). isml (smooth live streaming) is another extension.

-For direct to stream transcoding several new features in MP4 need to be used (ISMV, faststart, separate_moof/empty_moov to name them) which are not implemented in older versions (or if available, not working properly).
+For direct to stream transcoding several new features in MP4 need to be active (ISMV, faststart, separate_moof/empty_moov to name them) which are not implemented in older versions of FFMpeg (or if available, not working properly).

-By default faststart files will be created with an empty size field so that the file can be started to be written out at once instead of decoding it as a whole before this is possible.
+By default faststart files will be created with an empty size field so that the file can be started to be written out at once instead of encoding it as a whole before this is possible.
 That would mean it would take some time before playback can start.

-The data part is divided into chunks of about 5 seconds length each, this allowing to fill in the size fields early enough.
+The data part is divided into chunks of about 5 seconds length, each with its own header, thus to fill in the size fields early enough.

 As a draw back not all players support the format, or play back with strange side effects.
 VLC plays the file, but updates the time display every 5 seconds only.
-When streamed over HTML5 video tags, there will be no total time shown, but that is OK, as it is yet unknown.
-The playback cannot be positioned past the current playback position, only backwards.
+When streamed over HTML5 video tags, sometimes there will be no total time shown, but that is OK, as long as the file plays.
+Playback cannot be positioned past the current playback position, only backwards.

 But that's the price of starting playback, fast.